 When two subjects are talking between them, the emotion can be modeled in every piece of time without taking into account the course of the conversation.
-Instead, this work proposes to divide the conversation in utterances and predict the emotion of each utterance at local or frame level.
-From that idea came the second goal of my part in this group master thesis: use also Recurrent Neural Networks to include the temporal information in those emotion predictions.
+Instead, this work proposes to divide the conversation in utterances and predict the emotion of each utterance.
+From that idea came the second goal of my part in this group master thesis: use deep learning to segment the audio in utterances.
+Again, this is a very challenging task, mainly because the overlapping parts that a conversation may have.

-This master thesis includes a discussion on the creation and contents of the dataset, a chapter discussing the current state-of-the-art in Emotion Recognition using Deep
+This master thesis includes a discussion on the creation and contents of the dataset, a chapter discussing the current state-of-the-art in Emotion Recognition and Speaker

-Learning techniques, a chapter describing the methods chosen, a chapter analyzing the results obtained and finally a chapter containing the conclusions and future work.
+Segmentation, a chapter describing the methods chosen, a chapter analyzing the results obtained and finally a chapter containing the conclusions and future work.